mswhitby/WagnerFall2024/journal_creation.md

 3. **Create the Repository:**
 - Click the green "Create repository" button at the bottom of the page.
 Your new repository is now set up!

-## Step 3: Create the journal.md File
+## Step 3: Create the Journal File

 1. **Add a New File:**
 - In your repository, look for a button that says "Add file."
 Click on it, and then choose "Create new file."